Custom Views

 Note:

 Not all data types available in transforms are available in views.
-Data types available in transforms that are not available in views are transformed.

 Date Formats and Views

-In a view a datetime
+In a view, a datetime

-type cannot be given a different format than the one used at ingest time, however, the formatDateTime
+type cannot be given a different format than the one used at ingest time; however, the formatDateTime

 function can be used to return the date in a different format.